spantaleev/nextcloud-docker-ansible-deploy/docs/configuring-playbook-own-webserver.md

 This method is about leaving the integrated nginx reverse-proxy webserver be, but making it not get in the way (using up important ports, trying to retrieve SSL certificates, etc.).

-If you wish to use another webserver, the integrated nginx reverse-proxy webserver usually gets in the way because it attempts to fetch SSL certificates and binds to ports 80, 443 and 8448 (if Matrix Federation is enabled).
+If you wish to use another webserver, the integrated nginx reverse-proxy webserver usually gets in the way because it attempts to fetch SSL certificates and binds to ports 80 and 443.

 You can disable such behavior and make the integrated nginx reverse-proxy webserver only serve traffic locally (or over a local network).